-Prerequisite - Teacher recommendation, 85% average in 9H, or 90% average in 9
+Prerequisite - Teacher recommendation, Average 85% in 9H, or Average of 90% in 9R 1 Unit

 This course is aligned with the Next Generation Learning Standards for English Language Arts.
-The purpose of the 10H curriculum is to offer the student skilled in English an opportunity for enriched work with short stories, novels, drama, and poetry and to prepare them for not only the New York State Regents Examination in English Language Arts (Common Core), but also Advanced Placement opportunities in their junior and senior year.
+The purpose of the 10H curriculum is to offer the student skilled in English an opportunity for enriched work with short stories, novels, drama, and poetry and to prepare them for not only the New York State Regents Examination in English Language Arts (Common Core) but also Advanced Placement opportunities in their junior and senior year.
 Due to the importance of writing, the honors program places greater emphasis on the development of expository writing, extensive essays, and independent research.
 Textual evidence, and implementation of this evidence in every day dialogue and writing tasks, will be emphasized.
 Out of class work in reading and writing will be assigned on a regular basis.
 Students will be asked to complete a summer assignment prior to starting school in September.

-American Literature 11
+American Literature 11R

-Prerequisite - English 10 1 Credit
+Prerequisite - English 10R